-A CSC plate is placed on every ISO shipping container at the time of manufacture.
-The CSC plate is a standardised, small metal plate that is fixed to the shipping container doors and shows whether the unit is permitted for international export.
+A CSC plate is placed on every ISO container at the time of manufacture.
+The CSC plate is a standardised, small metal plate that is fixed to the doors and shows whether the unit is permitted for international export.

-The plate has an expiry date (5 years from the date of manufacture for single trip containers), so needs to be periodically updated and checked by an industry professional when this date arrives.
+The plate has an expiry date (5 years from the date of manufacture for single trip units), so needs to be periodically updated and checked by an industry professional when this date arrives.